absrdm/Pokeswitch/README.md

 - TID
 - SID

-Pokéswitch also supports (bulk) cloning, exporting, and releasing Pokémon.
-It can import PK* files of the appropriate type (e.g. PK8 for Sword/Shield) and export saves.
+Pokéswitch also supports (bulk) moving, cloning, exporting, and releasing Pokémon.
+It can import PKM files of the appropriate type (e.g. PK8 for Sword/Shield) and import/export saves.

 Note that shinifying a Pokémon you caught in Sword/Shield will result in you no longer being recognized as their original trainer due to modification of the Pokémon's SID.
 This method is used for Pokémon originating in Sword/Shield because most PIDs generated therein are correlated with several other properties and thus cannot be arbitrarily modified (while maintaining legality).